-All pharmacy students accepted into the program will receive an e-mail notifying them of how to download a McWhorter School of Pharmacy Health Form and Immunization Record.
+All pharmacy students accepted into the program will receive an e-mail notifying them of how to download a College of Health Sciences Health Form and Immunization Record.
 Both forms must be completed and a copy of both forms uploaded to the credentialing website maintained by Employment Screening Services (ESS) by the deadline provided.
 ESS will communicate with all incoming first-year students via e-mail during the spring semester prior to their enrollment in the upcoming fall semester.
-Physical exams for newly admitted students must be conducted within four months of the first day of classes in the P1 year, must be performed by a physician or mid-level provider (nurse practitioner or physician's assistant), and can only be submitted on the form provided.
-Tuberculin screening must be performed within the three months prior to enrollment and also submitted on the Immunization Record Form.
+Physical exams for newly admitted students must be performed by a physician or mid-level provider (nurse practitioner or physician's assistant), and can only be submitted on the form provided.
+Tuberculin screening must be performed within the six months prior to enrollment and also submitted on the Immunization Record Form.
 Immunization history should be comprehensive and follow the requirements for students enrolled in the College of Health Sciences (CHS).
 Failure to submit both documents to ESS by their deadline, to therefore be available to University Health Services for review within two weeks of the first day of class, will result in a \$150 fine and a registration hold on the student's record.
 Students who fail to upload the required documentation on the ESS website by the deadline will be unable to begin required experiential coursework and will jeopardize their enrollment in the McWhorter School of Pharmacy.